mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_int_prep.md

 EBS is block storage attached to one EC2, best for databases or boot volumes.
 EFS is a managed NFS file system that can be mounted by many instances across AZs, good for shared storage like Jenkins or CMS.
 FSx provides specialized file systems like Windows FS (SMB), Lustre for HPC, and ONTAP for enterprise workloads.
 I usually pick EBS for single-instance apps, EFS for shared Linux workloads, and FSx when I need Windows or HPC/enterprise-grade storage

+## what is purpose of NAT gateway
+A NAT Gateway allows instances in a private subnet to access the internet (for updates, package downloads, etc.) without exposing them to inbound internet traffic.

+## Your EC2 instance in a private subnet needs to download packages wihout nat gateway , what alternative exist.

+If I can’t use a NAT Gateway, I’d use VPC Endpoints for S3/SSM or set up a proxy in a public subnet.
+This allows private EC2s to get packages without exposing them to the internet.

+## You have a application in account A that needs to access an S3 bucket in Account B how would you configure it?

+I’d configure a bucket policy in Account B to trust the IAM role from Account A, and then grant that role S3 permissions.
+Optionally, I can set up a cross-account role in Account B and let Account A assume it for tighter security

 ## What happens in an S3 PUT call from CLI to data persistence?

 S3 PUT from CLI authenticates your request, transfers data securely, and stores it durably across AZs with optional triggers and metadata indexing.